ibm-cloud-docs/assistant/intent-recommendations.md

 ## Creating a user example source file
 {: #intent-recommendations-log-files-add}

-Before the service can analyze your data, you must provide it with your data.
+Before the service can analyze your data, you must provide the data in the correct format.
 Create a comma-separated value (CSV) file with one customer utterance per line.
 Ideally, the utterances are short phrases which are extracted from your call center transcripts that contain real-world customer questions and requests.
 Each user example source file can be a maximum size of 20 MB.

 Follow these additional guidelines: